stereolabs/zed-hub-examples/README.md

 ### Runtime Dockerfile

-The runtime Dockerfile is the file that described what your **Docker image** or **app** must do when deployed.
-Basicly it indicates which script or executable must be runned.
-In the exemple bellow the binary `app_executable` is runned.
+The runtime Dockerfile is the file that describes what your **Docker image** or **app** must do when deployed.
+It indicates which script or executable must be run.
+In the example below, the binary `app_executable` is run.

 ```
 ARG BASE_IMAGE